 - Spend time with grateful people.
 We have all met people who are enthusiastic and express gratitude joyfully and with ease.
-I a friends like that, but one in particular from my church, oh man, she is a breath of fresh air!
+I hve friends like that, but one in particular from my church, oh man, she is just a breath of fresh air!

 - Surround yourself with gratitude quotes, just the words “gratitude appreciation” really make me bubble inside with a happy feeling.
 I will leave some gratitude quote for you further down so you can